-FAQs are a fantastic tool for gaining a better Google ranking, for taking the pressure off the business owner having to repeatedly answering client questions and for helping educate the market about what your product or service can do and why yours is better.
+FAQs are a fantastic tool for gaining a better Google ranking, taking the pressure off the business owner having to repeatedly answer client questions and help educate the market about what your product or service can do and why yours is better.

 Why is an FAQ important?

 FAQs are an essential selling tool because these questions are the very same ones the target market is asking in their own head.
 If the business owner can’t answer these for the customer, the customer will go elsewhere to a company that can.
 It’s psychologically proven that if we have unanswered questions about a product (e.g. how much is it, is there a money-back guarantee etc), we cannot process through the mental steps required to feel confident in purchasing the product.

 Here’s a few tips on how to write a powerful FAQ quickly.

 1. Write out the top 20 or 30 questions you often get asked by people considering buying from you.
 Start with the basics, no matter how prosaic they may seem.
 For example, if I was writing copy for a florist, I would write down the most mundane questions.

 - Can I order online?

 - Can I add chocolates or gifts to my order?